aviadr1/learn-advanced-python/docs/_build/15_logging/logging_in_python.md

-root - WARNING - This will get logged to a file root - WARNING - This will get logged to a file root - WARNING - This will get logged to a file
+root - WARNING - This will get logged to a file root - WARNING - This will get logged to a file root - WARNING - This will get logged to a file root - WARNING - This will get logged to a file

 ```
 </div>